-Based on a linear regression between estimated SOH and cycles completed (Figure 18), the GNB Lithium reached 60% SOH at \sim 1,315 cycles.
+Based on a linear regression between estimated SOH and cycles completed (Figure 13), the GNB Lithium is on track for 60% SOH at ~1,300 cycles.
 As above, however, the data suggests some non-linearity which may invalidate this extrapolation.
-In this case, the SOH appears to already be below 60%.